January 5, 2018

 Story by Micah Oelze

-The Barton Planetarium will host “Journey to a Billion Suns” at 7 p.m.
-October 23 in the Barton Community College Planetarium located in the Science Building.
+The Barton Planetarium will host three showings of the annual holiday show “Star of Bethlehem” at 1, 2 and 3 p.m.
+December 10 in the Barton Community College Planetarium in the Science Building.